HVML/HVML-Docs/zh/hvml-spec-v1.0-zh.md

    - _NOTE_: This can never be a U+0000 NULL character; the tokenizer converts those to U+FFFD REPLACEMENT CHARACTER characters.
 2) An end-of-file token
    - Parse error.
-   - If the current node is an `archetype` element, mark the script element as "already started".
+   - If the current node is an `archetype` element, mark the template element as "already started".
    - Pop the current node off the stack of open elements.
    - Switch the insertion mode to the original insertion mode and reprocess the token.
 3) An end tag whose tag name is "archetype"